Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 New model should be subclassed from `BaseModel`, which handles loading hyper-parameters.

 `AttentionModel` is highly customizable.
-You can implement different types of encoder/decoder, attention mechanism or integrate additional parts or values by specifying your functions in initializing method or override existing methods.
+You can implement different types of encoder/decoder, attention mechanism or integrate additional components or embeddings by specifying your functions in initializing method or override existing methods.
 Some examples can be found in same folder.

 # Scripts